utdata/rwd-mastery-assignments/final-project/rubric-long-session.md

 Each "fact" you use in your story that is derived from your data should come from a Workbench (shared with me) or Tableau workbook (as a packaged workbook).
 You will turn in all your analysis to me as a draft so I can provide feedback, and then again with the final project.

+- Each fact should be formatted as a sentence like this: The Beatles have more No. 1 hits in the Billboard Hot 100 than any other artist in history with 19.
+Mariah Carey is second with 15 hits.
+- Each fact should then have a link to the Workbench sheet that finds it or a description and link to the chart that reveals the fact.

 ## Chart drafts (50 points)

 (One week out)